Cris7777/MSiA423-Project-Repo/README.md

 ### Mission

-The project enables users to predict overall scores for players in their teams based on combinations on different input attributes, which includes: age, weight, strength, etc.
+The project enables users to predict overall scores for players in their teams based on combinations on different input attributes, which includes: age, weight, strength, stamina, etc.

-The project
+The project produces recommendations of players with predicted scores according to diff

 ### Success criteria

 **ML Metric**: